tl2122/Generative-AI/index.md

 Below you’ll find information about my projects and background.

 ## About Me
-I am an applied scientist with a strong focus on computational modeling and data-driven analysis.
+I am a scientist working at the intersection of computational modeling and data-driven analysis.
 With a deep understanding of complex systems, I specialize in developing and implementing models that aim to reduce uncertainty and optimize decision-making.
 My work is driven by precise, data-informed approaches which are now essential to addressing critical problems.